bjb2chen/VEmodel/README.md

 #### The following are human input to parameters:
 #### modes_excluded and qsize.

-Video recording of diabatization code being run: https://youtu.be/nLIn-N0oB-0
+Video recording on how to run the diabatization code (assuming you have GAMESS with gmcpt module already): https://youtu.be/nLIn-N0oB-0

 [Project Poster Reference](https://github.com/bjb2chen/vmodels/files/10171706/SCP2022_bjc_20685630_White.pdf)